History of Jared Leto in Timeline

 2009: Release of This Is War

-In 2010, Jared Leto filmed "Hurricane", an experimental short film exploring personal demons and fantasies in New York City, describing it as a "surrealistic nightmare dream-fantasy".
+In 2010, Jared Leto filmed "Hurricane", an experimental short film in New York City exploring personal demons and secret fantasies, which he described as a surrealistic nightmare dream-fantasy.

 2010: Launch of The One and Only Golden Tickets

-In 2010, Jared Leto launched The One and Only Golden Tickets, a full-service company operating worldwide that manages exclusive services for concerts, festivals, and events.
+In 2010, Jared Leto launched The One and Only Golden Tickets, a full-service company operating worldwide managing exclusive services for concerts, festivals, and events.

 In December 2011, Thirty Seconds to Mars entered the Guinness World Records for most live shows during a single album cycle, with 300 shows.